Introducing the Innovative Finance ISA (IFISA)

 Choosing Which Loans and Tranches to Invest In

-You are free to invest all your Proplend IFISA to one preferred loan or diversify your loan investments across multiple loans listed as either ‘In Funding’ or ‘Proplend Loan Exchange’.
+You’re free to invest all your Proplend IFISA to one preferred loan or diversify your loan investments across multiple platform loans listed as either ‘In Funding’ or ‘Proplend Loan Exchange’.

 Upon registering as a Lender, you will immediately gain access to additional information about our loans and borrowers to start considering which loan (or loans) you’re interested in.
 Once verified, we’ll give you access to all our due diligence information so you’re ready to invest when your account is funded.
 You’ll be able to review the valuations, leases and borrower disclosures that we used to make our decision whether to accept the loan request.